-Rohotu Fare Lodge – Heavenly Polynesian-style escape, with extraordinary jungle setting, but no beach frontage.
+Rohotu Fare Lodge – Heavenly Polynesian-style escape with an extraordinary jungle setting.

 Forget the over-hyped overwater bungalows, this is an authentic taste of Tahiti.
-Stone paths through the dense fruit-laden gardens lead to 3 truly gorgeous bungalows.
+Stone paths through the dense fruit-laden gardens lead to three truly gorgeous bungalows.
 Each is jam-packed with Tahitian arts/crafts, statues, rugs, and knick-knacks collated from across the globe by the effusive owner.
-Also adorable are the polished floorboards, bedposts of gnarled wood, and the sort of outdoor garden bathroom expected at a 5-star resort in Bali.
-Each bungalow also features a state-of-the-art open-air kitchen or cute corner kitchenette; space for 1 or 2 extra single beds; and an extensive balcony with oh-my-god-get-the-camera views of the sea and mountains.
-Add in the communal library/lounge with wooden decking for sunsets, and this is a slice of heaven.
+Also adorable are the polished floorboards, bedposts of gnarled wood, and the sort of outdoor garden bathroom expected at a five-star resort in Bali.
+Each bungalow also features a state-of-the-art open-air kitchen or cute corner kitchenette, space for 1 or 2 extra single beds, and an extensive balcony with oh-my-god-get-the-camera views of the sea and mountains.
+Add in the guest library/lounge with wooden decking for sunsets, and this is a slice of heaven.
 The only downside is the isolation, but this is offset by free transfers anywhere anytime.

 Rohotu Fare Lodge – The Basics

 - Location: About 300m up a steep path from the main road along the west coast of the southern part of the main island.
 Facing Pofai Bay, about 3.5 km from Vaitape (the only town), 4 km from Matira (the main beach), and 25 minutes by boat and taxi from the airport.